rantahar/introduction-to-mpi/_episodes/01-introduction.md

 >
 {: .challenge}

-Notice the MPI_COMM_WORLD parameter.
-This is an MPI communicator and was created by MPI_Init.
+Notice the `MPI_COMM_WORLD` parameter.
+This is an MPI communicator and was created by `MPI_Init`.
 It labels the set of cores, called ranks, we are working with.

 Notice also that we are still only coding for a single copy of the program.
 This is always true when using MPI.
-Each copy runs the same code and only differs by it's rank number.
+Each copy runs the same code and only differs by its rank number.
 The best way to think about writing MPI code is to focus on what a single rank needs to be doing.
 When all ranks are doing their job, the algorithm will work correctly.

 Usually the rank will need to know how many other ranks there are.
-You can find this out using the MPI_Comm_size in C or MPI_COMM_SIZE in Fortran.
+You can find this out using the `MPI_Comm_size` in C or `MPI_COMM_SIZE` in Fortran.

 ## Hello World!
 > ## Hello World!
 >
 > Use the mpi library to write a "Hello World" program.
-> Each copy of the program, or rank, should print "Hello World!" followed by it's rank number.
+> Each copy of the program, or rank, should print "Hello World!" followed by its rank number.
 > They should also print the total number of ranks.
 >
 >> ## Solution in C